denismrvoljak/machine_learning_exam_january_2025/README.md

 # Aarhus Univesity | Machine Learning Exam | January 2025

-Sharing my exam attempt for Machine Learning subject at Aarhus Univesity, which received a grade A (grade 12 on Danish 7-point grading scale).

-## Methods covered

-# Machine Learning Course Exam Portfolio

 This repository contains my exam solutions for the Machine Learning for Business Intelligence course.
 The exam demonstrated proficiency in both classification and regression tasks using R.

 ## Methods covered